Structure and group labels¶

 of Structure

-to recycle an existing instance.
+instances to recycle an

-This approach allows maximal flexibility but requires that you create a
+existing instance.
+This approach allows maximal flexibility but

-properly formatted dictionary.
-Both methods take an ingroup and an outgroup
+take an ingroup and an outgroup argument, which are formatted

-arguments, which are formatted exactly as the output of as_dict()
+exactly as the output of as_dict()

-(see Dictionary representation of Structure instances).
-This feature can be used to import structure
+This feature can be used to import complex structure information.

 Using the structure¶